Akash3121/3D/Class-notes.md

 uses 2 controllers

-- both these can be symme
+- both these can be symmetric and non symmetric...

 users typically have dominat and non dominant hand, fine precision adjustments needs to give to the dominant hand